What is HOPE(S)

 - Whilst engaging in these tasks clinical teams and the System needs to be managed and developed to provide support throughout all stages of the approach.

 The HOPE(S) model is led by Mersey Care.
 Clinical psychologist Dr Jennifer Kilcoyne is the co-author and Director.
-She is also a consultant for the World Health Organisation.

 Lead nurse Danny Angus is the co-author and Associate Director.
 In the below film from Mersey Care, Dr Jennifer Kilcoyne and Danny Angus, along with Lead Practitioner Dr Leanne Franks, introduce the programme: